Rule 9 Licensed Legal Interns

 Interested in applying?
 Please read the following before filling out the application.

-Important: Effective January 1, 2014, there are several changes to APR 9.
+Important: Effective Jan.
+1, 2014, there are several changes to APR 9.
 Supervisors and future interns should review these changes in the revised rule published on the Washington Courts website.
-Key changes are summarized below.
+Jump to key changes summarized below.

 To be eligible to apply for a Rule 9 Legal Intern License, you must:

-You may apply up to 9 months after graduation from an ABA-approved law school or after completion of the APR 6 law clerk program.
+You may apply up to nine months after graduation from an ABA-approved law school or after completion of the APR 6 law clerk program.

 To apply for a Rule 9 Legal Intern License, please review the information below.

 The review process for APR 9 Licensed Legal Intern Applications proceeds as follows.
-From start to finish, this can take 2-4 weeks.
+From start to finish, this can take two to four weeks.

 Review the Scope of Practice for Licensed Legal Interns in APR 9(e) and (f).
 Generally, if something is not specifically permitted in APR 9, you should assume that it is not allowed.
 Questions about scope of practice can also be referred to the court with jurisdiction over the matter.

 The license is valid for 30 months or 18 months after graduation from law school or the APR 6 Law Clerk Program, whichever occurs first.
 There are no extensions.
 Passing or failing the bar exam does not affect your Legal Intern license.
-Only expiration of your limited license, being admitted to the bar officially by order of the Supreme Court of Washington, or other reasons described in APR 9(h) will terminate your limited license.
+Only expiration of your limited license, being admitted to the bar officially by order of the Supreme Court or other reasons described in APR 9(h) will terminate your limited license.

 You may add one additional supervisor (up to two total) or change supervisors while your license is still valid.
 Please use the Change of Supervision form.
 If you end your internship or supervision earlier than stated in your application, the lawyer should submit a termination of supervision form.
 You may not use your license if you do not have a valid supervisor on file with the WSBA or if your supervision end-date has passed.